Athulkrishna649/sql-data-warehouse-project/README.md

 **saled trend**
 This insight empowers stake holders with key business metrices, enabling strategic decision making

-**about me**
+**About me**

-I am a IT  professional eager to learn new things and looking for a position in yur company if yu can provide me with challenges,responsibility and pressure and pay ..
+I am a IT  professional eager to learn new things and looking for a position in yur company if yu can provide me with challenges,responsibility and pressure .